Palmer-Lab-UCSD/rattaca/README.md

 git clone git@github.com:Palmer-Lab-UCSD/rattaca.git
 ```

-Optionally, to build the package documentation (which allows dynamic generation
+To build the package documentation (which allows dynamic generation
-of RATTACA documentation in `R`).
-Assuming the cloned repository is in the
+of RATTACA documentation in `R`), navigate into the cloned repository, start
-current working directory, start `R` and from the `R` command line:
+`R`, and from the `R` command line:

 ```R
 library(roxygen2)